 - how our audience would engage with the application,

-- what they were feeling as they used the software,
+- what they were feeling as they used the software

 - and the myriad of environmental factors that influenced their experience.

-During this process we discovered that the way users communicated with the AI assistant would need to be flexible based on the environment.
+During this process, we discovered that the way users communicated with the AI assistant would need to be flexible based on the environment.

 Both of these features adapted the AI assistant’s user experience to the day-to-day environment of our target audience, making the interaction simpler and more valuable.

-These new input methods became a cornerstone of the project, but we never could have reached that conclusion without developing a sense of cognitive and affective empathy with our audience.
+These new input methods became a cornerstone of the project, but we could never have reached that conclusion without developing a sense of cognitive and affective empathy with our audience.